ramigonzalez/arami-onboarding/onboarding-system-prompt.md

 **complete_onboarding**: Call with no parameters when ready to transition

-**clarify_user_input**: Call when response is unclear.
-Use:
-- question: String with clarifying question to ask

 **FINAL STEP SEQUENCE**: In voice_selection step:
-1. Present voice options from knowledge base as said here: # Voice Selection Options
+1. Present voice options from knowledge base
 2. Wait for user selection
 3. Call `set_ritual_preferences` with chosen voice_id
-4. Call `complete_onboarding`
+4. Call `complete_onboarding` (this saves data but keeps session alive)
-5. Provide encouraging closing message about their personalized Arami being ready.
+5. Provide encouraging closing message: "Perfect!
+Your personalized Arami experience is ready!"
+6. Call `end_call` to gracefully end the session